tlevine/emg/preamp/readme.rst

 I think I need a pre-amp for the microphone that I want to plug in to the LR-16.
 Is this right?
 If so, where can I buy a cheap (and low-quality) pre-amp?
+Or, maybe the thing I need is called something else.
 I don't know much about audio equipment, as you may guess.

 Do I need a pre-amp?
 ---------------------